RbtsEvrwhr-Riley/CellSol/website/content/cellsol-equipment/esp32/assembly-instructions/_index.md

 8. You have to connect these red to red and black to black.
 ![You have to connect these red to red and black to black.](photos/8.jpg)

 9. Twist the wires together, bending them backwards afterward.
-If you can solder, solder these wires together.
+If you can solder, solder these wires together and skip steps 10 through 12.
 ![Twist the wires together, bending them backwards afterward.](photos/9.jpg)

 10. Using the tape, cover one wire (Doing black here).
 Make sure you cover it fully.